 At some point during the escapade, I revolted and left.
 Or, more likely, I somehow lost the group and wandered back to the hotel.
-It is also entirely possible that there was some assistance provided by the Bruges police to insure that I returned (relatively) unscathed to my room.
+It is also entirely possible that there was some assistance provided by the Bruges police to ensure that I returned (relatively) unscathed to my room.

 I really have no idea.

 I do remember, however, feeling rather pathetic fulfilling the role that had become my lot in life.
-At one particular moment of clarity, I realized that I: a) might have a chance with one of the five women that Adonis might reject; b) that it was entirely possible that Adonis would select all five of them and I would be left to twist in the wind; c) I had turned into essentially a beer whore; and d) my life had sunk to new levels of loathing self-esteem.
+At one particular moment of clarity, I realized that I: a) might have a chance with one of the five women that Adonis might reject; b) that it was entirely possible that Adonis would select all five of them and I would be left to twist in the wind; c) I had turned into essentially a beer prostitute; and d) my life had sunk to new levels of loathing self-esteem.

 So yes, it was a good night.

 However I got back to my room, I woke up when the sun breached my window at 6:37 a.m.
 Through the searing pain, I realized that I had neglected to close the curtains and the sun’s laser beams quickly damaged both my retina and my psyche.
 I needed to get up, for I had neglected to pass out that morning’s route sheets to all the clients the night before.
-I had to assume that all of them (except for Adonis, of course) had an earlier night than did I and might have planned to get on the road around or before 9:00.
+I had to assume that all of them (except for Adonis, of course) had an earlier night than I did and they might have planned to get on the road around or before 9:00.
 Thus, the dutiful guide in me felt the need to rise before the earliest and meet everyone in the breakfast room to dole out the day’s agenda.